|

 word.
 Considering college was just

-around the corner, why was the important
+around the corner, why had he avoided the important

-subject of college finance bypassed?
+subject of college finance?

-Bottom line, I did not trust him.
+I did not trust him.
 This

 ago.

-Back in September when I substituted Johns
+When I substituted Johns

-Hopkins for the University of Texas,
+Hopkins for the University of Texas in

 dramatically lower than private college